svn2github/computational-materials-repository/c2dm/c2dm.rst

 -----------------------------------------------------

-The dielectric function of van der waals heterostructures and associated properties can be calculated with the python module in the scripe, *qeh.py*, that can be downloaded from here: :download:`qeh.py`, and is also available trough GPAW.
+The dielectric function of van der waals heterostructures and associated properties can be calculated with the python module in the script, *qeh.py*, that can be downloaded from here: :download:`qeh.py`, and is also available trough GPAW.

 As an example the macroscopic dielectric function of multilayer MoS2 can be obtained.
 First we extract the data for MoS2 from the database::